 In fact, when THSC gets a call about a school district that has stepped out of line, it is almost always solved with a single letter to the school.

-However, in 2018, anti-homeschool and anti-educational freedom advocacy groups and unions in Texas are actively seeking to provoke an onslaught of negative attention from our public school friends.
-In fact, some groups are organizing a statewide effort to oppose candidates at the ballot box in 2018 simply because they are homeschool friendly.
+However, anti-homeschool and anti-educational freedom advocacy groups and unions in Texas are actively seeking to provoke an onslaught of negative attention from our public school friends.
+In fact, some groups are organizing a statewide effort to oppose candidates at the ballot box simply because they are pro-homeschool.

 One group recently published a list of voting recommendations for 2018 that could not have been more brazen in its opposition to homeschoolers.
 For the 150 House districts in Texas, endorsement by THSC or just being a homeschooler was the most-cited reason to vote against a candidate, showing up 47 times in just 38 pages.